BardicDefense/purple-hack/README.md

     the holy spell list.
 You do not need a spellbook, and instead pray daily for spells, choosing from all the spells available to you each day.
 You must carry a holy symbol and hold it to cast your spells.

   - Gain access to the Turn Undead spell, but as a once-per-Turn ability that does not consume any spell slots.

-  - Gain the "Laying on Hands" ability, a healing touch once per day that heals HP equal to your Level.
+  - Gain the “Laying on Hands” ability, a healing touch once per day that heals HP equal to your Level.

 - **Conditioning**: Gain +2 to a chosen ability score.
 This feat can be taken only once for a given ability score.

 - **Fieldcraft**: Gain +1 Constitution.
 Pick two broad terrain types (forest, hills, plains, desert, swamps, jungle, tundra, mountains, etc.).
 In these terrain types, you gain a +1 on tasks such as stealth, perception, tracking, and concealing tracks, and you:
-  - Heal at least 2 HP per night if you get a good night's sleep, and still heal even if marching in terrain that normally prevents such.
+  - Heal at least 2 HP per night if you get a good night’s sleep, and still heal even if marching in terrain that normally prevents such.

   - Lower your Survival and Tracking Skill Targets by 1.

-  - You're less likely to be surprised in your chosen terrain
+  - You’re less likely to be surprised in your chosen terrain

 - **Lockpicking**: Gain +1 Dexterity.
 You have the tools and expertise to pick locks; add -2 to the Lockpicking Skill Target (or start at 4 if the Skill is not already acquired), and add a +1 to your Perception checks to notice trapped locks.

 - **Tough**: Your hit die is one die higher (i.e. a warrior will use a d10, and a mage will use a d8).
 If you take this feat later than 1st Level, reroll your current hit dice with the new hit die size, and take whichever maximum hit point total is higher.

 - **Undead Slayer**: Gain a +1 Attack bonus and +1 weapon die of damage against undead monsters.
 Your attacks harm undead monsters that can normally only be harmed by magical or silver weapons, even when not wielding a weapon of the